TheresaLui/SelfHelpContent_v2/articles/problemscopingques.recoveryservices/problemscoping-a2a-cannot-rdp.md

             "id": "ippublicprivate",
             "order": 3,
             "controlType": "dropdown",
-            "displayLabel": "Do you have the connection problem with Public IP or Private IP?", "watermarkText": "Choose an option",
+            "displayLabel": "Does the problem occur when connecting to the virtual machine's public IP or private IP?", "watermarkText": "Choose an option",
             "dropdownOptions": [
                 {